knight-raj/Hospital_analysis_SQL/README.md

 GROUP BY Department
 ORDER BY Avg_Length_of_Stay_Days DESC;
 ```
+Calculates the average length of stay for patients in each department.<br>
-Calculates the average length of stay for patients in each department.
+Purpose: Calculates the average length of stay for patients in each department.
+Explanation:
+<li>(Discharge_Date - Admission_Date) + 1 calculates the duration of each stay.</li>
+<li>AVG() computes the average stay duration for each department.</li>
+<li>ROUND(..., 2) rounds the result to 2 decimal places.</li>
+<li>GROUP BY Department groups the data by department.</li>
+<li>This helps identify departments with longer or shorter patient stays.</li>

 ### 9. Identify the Department with the Lowest Number of Patients
 ```sql